fawick/chopper/README.md

 SC has a small memory footprint as well -- using about 100mb of ram even with a full cache.

 ### What's up with the name?
-It was originally inspired by a garden-wind-powered-metal-thing in my back yard thatsquirrels love to climb on.
+It was originally inspired by a garden-wind-powered-metal-thing in my back yard that squirrels love to climb on.
 It rotates and looks like its going to chop them up -- hence the original name squirrelchopper.
 Watching it while drinking coffee one day I was struck at how efficiently it moved and thought it would be a good name for what this is trying to accomplish.
 It's since be shortened to "Chopper" as squirrels really aren't involved in the solftware